Volkan Oezdemir: Bellator MMA

-Oezdemir made his promotional debut at Bellator 105 on October 25, 2013, against Josh Lanier.
+Oezdemir made his promotional debut at Bellator 105 on 25 October 2013, against Josh Lanier.
 He won the fight via first-round TKO.

-Oezdemir then dropped down to the Light Heavyweight division to face Kelly Anundson at Bellator 115 on April 4, 2014.
+Oezdemir then dropped down to the Light Heavyweight division to face Kelly Anundson at Bellator 115 on 4 April 2014.
 He lost the fight via a neck crank submission in the second round.

+With little to no fights to be offered by the promotion, they amicably voided the contract and Oezdemir became a free agent.

 Ultimate Fighting Championship

-Oezdemir was signed by the UFC in 2017, and made his promotional debut as a short notice injury replacement against Ovince St. Preux on February 4, 2017, at UFC Fight Night 104.
+Oezdemir was signed by the UFC in 2017, and made his promotional debut as a short notice injury replacement against Ovince St. Preux on 4 February 2017, at UFC Fight Night 104.
 Oezdemir defeated St. Preux by split decision in the third fight of the main card.

-In his second fight for the promotion, Oezdemir faced Misha Cirkunov on May 28, 2017, at UFC Fight Night 109.
+In his second fight for the promotion, Oezdemir faced Misha Cirkunov on 28 May 2017, at UFC Fight Night 109.
 He won the fight via knockout just 28 seconds into the first round.

-Oezdemir next faced third ranked Jimi Manuwa on July 29, 2017, at UFC 214.
+Oezdemir next faced third ranked Jimi Manuwa on 29 July 2017, at UFC 214.
 He won the fight via knockout in the fight's opening minute and subsequently won a Performance of the Night bonus.

-Oezdemir faced Daniel Cormier on January 20, 2018, at UFC 220 for the UFC Light Heavyweight Championship.
+Oezdemir faced Daniel Cormier on 20 January 2018, at UFC 220 for the UFC Light Heavyweight Championship.
 He lost the fight via TKO in the second round.